West Harptree

 West Harptree is a small village and civil parish in the Chew Valley, Somerset within the unitary district of Bath and North East Somerset.
 The parish has a population of 439.

 The village is 13 mi south of Bristol, 15 mi southwest of Bath and 17 mi east of Weston-super-Mare.
-It is just south of Chew Valley Lake on the A368 between Bishop Sutton and Compton Martin.
 The village has a pub and several shops including a post office.
 With its close neighbour East Harptree the villages are collectively known as the Harptrees.

 History

 According to Stephen Robinson it is listed in the 1086 Domesday Book as Herpetreu meaning 'The military road by the wood' from the Old English herepoep and treow.

 Between 1154 and 1172 an estate at West Harptree was granted by William FitzJohn to the Knights Templar.

 The shape of some of the existing fields with cross-slope and down-slope field banks and cultivated ridges forming an interleaving irregular mosaic suggest they are of medieval origin.

 The parish was part of the hundred of Chewton.